daknob/rendezvous/README.md

 git checkout v3.1.0
 ```

-where of course `v3.1.0` is the version of rendezvous you want to install.
+where `v3.1.0` is the version of rendezvous you want to install.

 You can now find a file named `conf.php` that contains important variables you
 should edit.
 These include the website title, as well as some additional pieces